sagemath/trac_to_gh/Issue 6499.md

 # Issue 6499: minor formatting and typo in the script sage-location

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6499

 Original creator: mvngu